-(Source: https://www.interest.co.nz/property/house-price-income-multiples, September 2018)
+(Source: Raw data sourced from interest.co.nz on house-price-income-multiples, September 2019)

-- This indicator shows that QLD is the least affordable place of those areas compared. - Affordability has sharply decreased over the past two years. - Over the past 12 months Auckland, Christchurch and Tauranga all indicate increasing rates of affordability over the previous 12 months.
-Christchurch is the only area that has improving affordability over the previous 24 months. - All areas are sitting above the marker for housing affordability, which is 3, further highlighting that the increasing cost of housing is a national issue, with Queenstown and Auckland being the least affordable.
+- This indicator shows that QLD is the least affordable place of those areas compared, though affordability has increased since 2018. - Over the past 12 months only Auckland and Queenstown has indicated increasing rates of affordability over the previous 12 months. - Christchurch is the only area that has shown improving affordability when compared to 2016. - All areas are sitting above the marker for housing affordability, which is 3, further highlighting that the increasing cost of housing is a national issue, with Queenstown and Auckland being the least affordable.